omggga/omggga/README.md

 Thanks for using my code!
 As a solo developer, your support means a lot.
-If you find my work helpful, please consider making a [donation](https://tipybit.com/colorless) to help me keep it going.
+If you find my work helpful, please consider making a <a href="https://tipybit.com/colorless" target="_blank">donation</a> to help me keep it going.

 Thank you!